pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 ## User state

-Requires Presence.
-Clients can set/get custom state (dict) per channel/group while subscribed.
+Clients can set dynamic custom state (for example, score, location) per channel while subscribed.
 State is not persisted and is lost on disconnect.
-Presence state must be a dict that can be serialized.
+Presence state must be a serializable `dict`.

 ### Method(s)